 These are the images that capture the real you, the relationships behind the scenes, the perfectly imperfect moments that make your wedding, marriage and family unique, wonderful and extraordinary in so many ways.

-Another great think about candid shots is that you don't need to set aside time in your wedding day timeline for these shots - because they happen without any planning or organisation.
+Another great think about candid shots is that you don't need to set aside time in your wedding day because they happen without any planning or organisation.

 So, how do you make sure you get fantastic candid photography at your wedding?
 After all, it's not like you can stage them!